Jonah Heim Player Props: Rangers vs. Royals

-On Wednesday, Jonah Heim (on the back of going 1-for-5 with a home run and three RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 8:05 PM ET.
+The Texas Rangers and Jonah Heim, who went 1-for-2 with a double and two RBI last time out, take on Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Monday at 7:40 PM ET.

-He racked up three RBI (going 1-for-5 with a home run) in his previous game against the Royals.
+He had a one-hit performance in his last game (1-for-2) against the Astros.

 Jonah Heim Game Info & Props vs. the Royals